Misty Knight appeared in 1975 as one of the supporting characters of Iron Fist.

 Heart of the dragon !

 Soon after that, Misty left the US.
-That was in part to be away from Iron Fist.
+That was in part to get away from Iron Fist.

 Ms. Knight did a brilliant job as an undercover agent.
 She not only located Bushmaster and established contact, but the dreaded mobster was so taken with her that she became his lover.